 Hi!

 This is the personal website of Hendrik Fichtenberger.
-I collect various bits and pieces that I wrote, developed or like on this page.
+It's the place where I collect various bits and pieces that I wrote, developed or like.
+If you'd like to get in touch, feel free to drop me an email!

 Research

 I'm a computer scientist, and my interests lie in designing and analyzing algorithms for large data.
-My research originates in theoretical computer science, and I've worked on sublinear clustering and graph algorithms.
+My research originates in theoretical computer science, and I've worked on sublinear, dynamic, clustering and graph algorithms.
 However, I also enjoy to implement neat algorithms, and some of our papers have actually been implemented by my coauthors and me.
+I obtained my Ph.D. at TU Dortmund in the research group of my doctoral advisor Christian Sohler.
+Afterwards, I was as a postdoc in Monika Henzinger's group at the University of Vienna.
+Currently, I work in the Graph Mining team at Google Research in Zürich.

 -